-I have to be honest: I found the process incredibly frustrating at first.
-It’s overwhelming to schedule appointments, allot time for unexpected cancellations, and make sure the appointments are not interrupting too often with work, while managing your symptoms at the same time.
+I have to be honest: I found the process of living well with osteoarthritis incredibly frustrating at first.
+It’s overwhelming to schedule appointments, allot time for unexpected cancellations and make sure the appointments are not interrupting too often with work.
+This is all while managing your symptoms at the same time.

-- Track + React is a free app that allows you to track your sleep, nutrition, exercise, medication and will graph your flare-ups to try and pinpoint target areas.
+- Track and React.
+This is a free app that allows you to track your sleep, nutrition, exercise and medication.
+It will graph your flare-ups to try and pinpoint target areas.
 There are so many factors impacting your symptoms that it can be challenging to identify the culprits.
 This app will display a graph to show you what you need to focus on.

-- Osteoarthritis and Cartilage is the journal of the Osteoarthritis Research Society International, connecting with the latest in OA research.
+- Osteoarthritis and Cartilage.
+This is the journal of the Osteoarthritis Research Society International, connecting you with the latest in OA research.
 You’ll need to subscribe to get full access, but the app itself is free.
 You can stay updated on the newest treatments and clinical information, which can be reassuring and hopeful.

-- Jointfully Osteoarthritis is another free tracking app that also provides video tutorials for physical therapy exercises and pain management suggestions.
+- Jointfully Osteoarthritis.
+This is another free tracking app that also provides video tutorials for physical therapy exercises and pain management suggestions.
 These three apps are available for both Android and iPhone.

 If you prefer to keep a written journal of your OA management, it can show you the same patterns of what could be contributing to your symptoms.
 Of course, knowing what triggers a flare-up is one thing; always being able to prevent one is often out of your control.